dealfonso/shafi/README.md

 - It is developed in PHP so it works in most of servers.
 - ShaFi is easy to integrate with different authorization mechanisms (e.g. Google)
 - ShaFi is designed to use different storage backends.
 At this time it only implements filesystem backend, but S3 is easy to implement.
+- Integrated with Google auth

 ### Future features
-- Integrate with Google auth.
 - Use Amazon S3 as a backend for storing files.
 - Allowing multiple files to be uploaded (or downloaded) at once.
 - Add quotas of files or storage space.